balapkm/ReactUserManagement/README.md

 - Login user
 - Maintain session by using localstorage
-- List all users and store into redux
+- List all users and store into Redux
 - Add User
 - Update User
 - Delete User